 Define the 4 Core Categories: Organizations, Partners, Advocacy Groups and the Public.

-By introducing a broad scaffold to your project you will be able to start to the process of identifying stakeholder groups in a targeted and calculated way.
-Each of the 4 core categories has multiple group within it and can help to direct your thinking.
-Start by dividing a page into quarters and putting 3 names in each category - you can add and subtract as your plan develops, but you need to start somewhere!
+By introducing a broad scaffold to your project you will be able to start the process of identifying stakeholder groups in a targeted and calculated way.
+Each of the 4 core categories have multiple groups within it and can help to direct your thinking.
+Start by dividing a page into quarters and putting 3 names in each category – you can add and subtract as your plan develops, but you need to start somewhere!

 Select External Organizations to Reach out to.